balavi7/python-libraries/README.md

 Each library has its own folder with:
 - A python script
-- A README.md file explaining the file
+- A README.md file explaining the script

 ## How to execute